SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/geometry/3.0/README.rst

   1. First make sure the Bayeux software is installed and setup: ::

+      $ which bxquery
+      $ bxquery --version
+      ...
       $ which bxgeomtools_inspector
+      ...

   2. Build Falaise from a build directory of your choice.
   3. Then from Falaise build directory, run: ::